 It may not be South Africa if they, too, impose a ban on all foreigners entering the country for an extended period.
 Right now, all we’ve heard so far is May 31st.
 But we don’t have a lot of faith that they’ll allow foreigners to enter even at that date.

-We can literally pack and be out the door in a few hours.
-We both believe that within three months, we’ll have some options if South Africa isn’t one of those.
+We can pack and be out the door in a few hours.
+We both believe that we’ll have some options within three months if South Africa isn’t one of those.
 We can always go there later when the airports open.

 Even in months from now, the virus in the US will still be rampant, nor do we want to live in the high heat in Arizona during the summer and fall months, there again, stuck inside all day.